v7sn0/GA-Project-2/README.md

 ***
 ### Description ###
-A website that allows users to review phones and share their review, and comment on others reviews.
+A website that allows users to review phones and share their review.

 ***